 assistance through the Office of International Education.”

-PHOTO CAPTION: Rita Walters is an assistant professor in Ferris State University's College of Arts and Sciences.
+PHOTO CAPTION: Rita Walters is an assistant professor in Ferris State University's College of Arts, Sciences and Education.